 6.4.5 MAC addresses

-For uniquely identifying Ethernet connections in a network, a unique MAC address is assigned to each connection.
-Compared to the IP address, which may be modified by the user at any time, the MAC address is static.
+For uniquely identifying Ethernet connections in a network, to each connection a unique MAC address is assigned.
+Compared to the IP address, which may be modified by the user at any time, the MAC address is statically.